Print SQL execution and time

 Pain point: When we test the business, we need to view the actual SQL execution and time consumption.
 Many upper-level drivers have multiple ways to enable printing, and many of them require code modification or configuration modification for printing.

-at the jdbc layer, thereby avoiding the impact of different upper-level database connection pools on SQL printing.
+DebugTools to print SQL and time consumption at runtime by modifying the database driver bytecode at the jdbc layer, thereby avoiding the impact of different upper-level database connection pools on SQL printing.

 Theoretically supports all database drivers connected through Jdbc: